aws-samples/mlops-amazon-sagemaker/2-Bring-Your-Own/README.md

 This lab will walk you through the steps required to:

 • Setup a base pipeline responsible for orchestration of workflow to build and deploy custom ML models to target environments

 •	Create logic, in this case Lambda functions, to execute the necessary steps within the orchestrated pipeline required to build, train, and host ML models in an end-to-end pipeline

 For this lab, we will use a series of manual steps outlined in this document combined with two CloudFormation templates.
 CloudFormation is an AWS service that allows you to model your entire infrastructure using YAML/JSON templates.
 The use of CloudFormation is included not only for  simplicity in lab setup but also to demonstrate the capabilities and benefits of Infrastructure-as-Code(IAC) and Configuration-as-Code(CAC).

-**Note:** There are steps in the lab that assume you are using N.Virginia (us-east-1).
-Please use us-east-1 or be aware there are regional references you will need to update.
+## **There are steps in the lab that assume you are using N.Virginia (us-east-1).
+Please use us-east-1 for this workshop**

 ---